 The Community Action Network, or CAN for short, is a group of community residents, representatives from community-based organizations, healthcare, government, and other groups that are working together to reduce racial inequities in infant mortality and poor birth outcomes in Boston through policy and community level changes.

 As a CAN, we envision the city of Boston to be a place where everybody, regardless of race or ethnicity, has an equal opportunity to have healthy, happy babies and families, and strong, stable communities.

-Our Mission is to eliminate racial inequities in infant mortality and poor birth outcomes by mobilizing the community to do outreach, education, and policy change.
+Our Mission is to eliminate racial and ethnic inequities in infant mortality and poor birth outcomes by mobilizing the community to do outreach, education, and policy change.

 Anyone interested can join CAN!
 CAN is an opportunity to network, make a positive impact, take on leadership roles, participate in advocacy activities, gain and practice new skills, and much more!

 The CAN meets quarterly in a community meeting space.
 In between these large CAN meetings, we also have workgroups that meet to strategize and plan activities to move the work forward.

 The CAN is currently working on two focus areas:

 - Support the legislation to help communities in Massachusetts establish a Fetal and Infant Mortality Review (FIMR).

 - Promoting preconception health, the health of a woman during her reproductive years, which are the years she can have a child.